 As the last die-hard patches of snow melt, our thoughts begin to turn to the projects and chores which have lain dormant during the cold months.
 For the average homeowner, the lawn tractor is the central piece of equipment for outdoor maintenance.
-We build sheds for them.
-We up our landscaping game based on their capabilities.
+I mean, we even build sheds for them.

 Annual Lawn Mower Maintenance